19th Army Corps (Ukraine): History

 The 19th Army Corps is a military unit formed as part of Ukraine's ongoing defense reforms.
 These reforms aim to improve command structures and operational readiness amid ongoing conflicts.
 It was formed in May 2025.
 The Ukrainian military announced that the corps's symbolism was designed based on a flag used by the Black Sea Cossack Host, since it was reportedly based in the same area.

-In early August 2025, it was reported that the 19th Army Corps was responsible for an area in the Donetsk region, and that elements of the corps were operating near the city of Druzhkivka.
+In early August 2025, it was reported that the 19th Army Corps was responsible for an area in the Donetsk Oblast, and that elements of the corps were operating near the city of Druzhkivka.

-By 12 August, it was reported that small groups of Russian soldiers had penetrated deep into the 19th Army Corps's area of responsibility in the Donetsk region, and that some Russian soldiers of the 132nd Motor Rifle Brigade had been captured in the area by Ukraine's 93rd Mechanized Brigade.
+By 12 August, it was reported that small groups of Russian soldiers had penetrated deep into the 19th Army Corps's area of responsibility in the Donetsk region, and that some Russian soldiers of the 132nd Separate Guards Motor Rifle Brigade had been captured in the area by Ukraine's 93rd Mechanized Brigade.

 The 19th Army Corps continued to participate in the Ukrainian response to a Russian breakthrough near Pokrovsk and Dobropillia throughout August.